doctorLightbulb/notes_converter/README.md

 pip install requirements.txt
 ```

-Once the dependencies have finished installing, we are ready for using the project.
+Once the dependencies have finished installing, we are ready to use the project.

 ## Usage examples